 Data is collected as part of a social science study – you can formulate questions and get answers by selecting variables of interest and analyzing them.
 At the most granular level, directly as collected during a study, also called microdata.
 For statistical analysis, you typically use software such as SPSS, Stata, SAS, or Excel.

 This form of information is meant to be used as input for a computer program, not for direct understanding through reading/viewing.

 If you need help with choosing appropriate statistical analysis methods, or using statistical analysis software, with data, please contact the StatLab.

 "Statistics" refers to published results in form of tables, charts, maps, etc. – in effect, the answers to someone else’s formulated questions of a statistical nature.
 This form of information is generally delivered for your direct reading.

 Statistics in electronic format, with a suitable layout for importing into a statistical analysis program, and enough records, can in turn become aggregate data that can be analyzed.

-Michelle and Kristin (see profile boxes to the right) are available for questions or consultation about finding and using research data.
-You can email or call them directly, or drop in during the specified office hours they hold in several locations.
+Michelle Hudson and Kristin Bogdan are available for questions or consultation about finding, using, and managing research data in the sciences and social sciences.
+You can email (firstname.lastname@example.org; email@example.com) to set up an appointment, or drop in during the specified office hours they hold in several locations.

 These guides are also likely to contain information that will lead you to data or statistical resources in specific subject areas, and are also a gateway to other subject librarians who can help you with specific requests.